Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 ## General
 At the FSL, first the FS version selection must be done.
 <img src="../images/select_version_english.png" width="400"/>
-Is there only one version installed or shall only one version managed, it is possible, before version selection, to set "Use always the selected FS version".
+Is there only one version installed or shall only one version managed, it is possible, before version selection, to set ***Use always the selected FS version***.
 That in future will the dialog will not appear anymore.
 It is possible to set or remove that later at the settings.
 If the first start is successful done (see **First start**) the main window appear.
 <img src="../images/main_english.png" width="800"/>